Plantar Fasciitis (Policeman’s Heel)

 On a basic level, your Resurgens doctor will probably recommend that you restrict the activities that likely caused the plantar fasciitis inflammation.
 Buying well-cushioned shoes can help alleviate your condition.
 Additionally, maintaining a healthy weight will decrease the stress on the plantar fascia and related tissues.

 Severe cases of plantar fasciitis may need physical therapy, which can help stretch the tissues and strengthen the muscles surrounding the ankle and heel for better stability.
 You may also receive at-home plantar fasciitis stretches.
-Wearing custom orthotics and/or night splints may ease some conditions.
+Wearing custom orthotics and/or night splints may ease some of the causes and symptoms of plantar fasciitis.

 In some cases, your doctor may prescribe non-steroidal anti-inflammatory medications (such as ibuprofen) to help reduce pain and inflammation.